 and results in (a) faster assumed rules (b) less risk of tripping rate limits

-@Erik Osterman awesome that makes sense. thanks for the detailed answer!
+@Erik Osterman (Cloud Posse) awesome that makes sense. thanks for the detailed answer!

 hi everyone, I am deploying a prometheus operator to monitor my application.
 I probably misunderstood how it works